silentorb/marloth-story/docs/general/general.md

 Sanctuaries are safe and secure.
 They invoke warmth.
 Warm lighting, warm food, warm drinks.
 And windows to see the harsh weather outside and emphasize the contrast.

+#### Rules

+* A Marloth narrative needs to have major characters occasionally in wilderness settings.
+* A Marloth narrative needs to have major characters occasionally in sanctuary settings.
+* In most cases, whenever a major character is in a sanctuary, he or she should be in the company of friends.
+* At least some of the sanctuary scenes need friends dining together.

 ### Friends

+As I age, past friendship becomes a stronger motivation for my art.
+Most people are not good at keeping up with old friends, and of that I am the extreme.
+I've had so many dear friends over the years that I will probably never see again in this lifetime.
+Most of them simply from parting ways and no longer being in the same neighborhood of life, though the older I get the more death becomes the prime divider, as already some of my dearest friends are no longer in this world.

+It may be self-delusion, but art is my knee-jerk reaction for capturing all of the past that is dear to me—a means of honoring it, preserving it, and hopefully packaging it in such a way that others can enjoy it.

+#### Rules

+* As a Marloth narrative progresses, friendships should be a more integral part of the story.
+* A friendship can contain much conflict.
+A beautiful friendship can exist with no harmony but consistent caring and self-sacrifice.
+  * I don't mean to devalue harmony here.
+Harmony is very important but more in its own right, in a section of its own.

 ### Impending Doom